Archaeomusicology: History of Cymbal playing in Antiquity back to menu

 View Vol. 9 (2022): CLARA: Classical Art and Archaeology

-featuring illustrations of my two recent articles on cymbals playing in the Roman Empire
+featuring two illustrations of my articles